lilbluepenguin/RAMP_BRIDGE_training/fun_with_files.md

 awk 'BEGIN{FS=","; OFS="\t"}{print $1, $2, $3, $4}' vgsales50.csv | head
 ```

+The second command, if sent to a file rather than being piped to head, would do the same thing as `sed 's/,/\t/g' vgsales50.csv > vgsales50.tsv`

 **Piping the output of `awk`**
 The following command counts the number of times each feature appears in the .gtf file